 Monitoring, control and surveillance of the Hook Pod technology could be achieved through onboard observer programs, use of electronic monitoring systems that monitor setting operations and in port inspections.
 Once Hook Pods are purchased and fitted they are effectively integral to the gear, and this may be verified by visual inspection .

-Further field research is required to evaluate the relative contributions of the sink rates and hook protection components of the hook pod in reducing bycatch.
 The possibility of increased rates of bird entanglement has been signalled as a concern, as deployment of the hook pod creates a loop of branch line during setting .

 - Barrington, J. 2016.
 “Hook Pod” as best practice seabird bycatch mitigation in pelagic longline fisheries.
 In ACAP - Seventh Meeting of the Seabird Bycatch Working Group, La Serena, Chile: ACAP-SBWG7-Doc10.